War is just demographics in a hurry.

-The end of World War II brought with it the biggest baby boom ever experienced; now the oldest baby boomers have begun to retire with 150 million expected to do so across the OECD over the next 15 years.
+The end of World War II brought with it the biggest baby boom ever experienced.
+Now, 75 years later, baby boomers are retiring in big numbers every year.
+The OECD expect no less than 150 million workers across developed markets to retire over the next 15 years.

-When the largest cohort in the history is exposed to these forces at the same time, the effect is profound as spending patterns change.
-Older people, for example, spend less on certain items (e.g. clothes) and more on others (e.g. restaurants), and once retired they also tend to move to smaller homes and they drive less in their cars.
+When the largest cohort in history is exposed to these forces simultaneously, the effect is profound.
+Spending patterns change.
+Older people, for example, spend less on certain items and more on others.
+They often downsize their home and they drive less too.